-In defining its Remuneration, which is a key tool for the Group's strategy, the Banca Generali Group aims at ensuring the best possible alignment of the interests of shareholders, investors, customers, suppliers, employees and all stakeholders, through careful risk management and the consistent pursuit of long-term strategies.
+In defining its Remuneration, which is a key tool for the Group's strategy, Banca Generali Group (the "Group" or "Banca Generali Group" or the "Banking Group") aims at ensuring the best possible alignment of the interests of shareholders, investors, customers, suppliers, employees and all stakeholders, through careful risk management and the consistent pursuit of long-term strategies.

-The annual formulation of adequate remuneration and incentive mechanisms for the Bank's directors and personnel may foster competitiveness, effective governance of the Banking Group and the achievement of the objectives outlined in the Strategic plan, with a particular focus on sustainability as an essential element of the pursuit of objectives.
+The annual formulation of adequate remuneration and incentive mechanisms for the Bank's directors and personnel may foster competitiveness, effective governance of the Banking Group and the achievement of the objectives outlined in the Strategic Plan, with a particular focus on sustainability as an essential element of the pursuit of objectives.
 In an increasingly complex context and in light of the Banking Group's growing internationalisation, remuneration, especially with regard to Key Personnel, is also useful in terms of attracting and retaining people with the talent and skills best suited to the needs and development of the Company.

-In this regard, the Remuneration Policy for personnel and, in particular, for managers of the Banca Generali Group is determined in compliance with:
+In this regard, the Remuneration Policy for personnel and, in particular, for Managers of Banca Generali Group is determined in compliance with: